Lesson 3.7

 The psychic benefits of teaching

-For most people who choose teaching as their profession, the work matters to them, intrinsically.
-It's not just a job.
-They care about kids.
+For most people who choose teaching as their profession, it's not just a job.
+Teachers care about kids, and education makes a difference in their lives.
 Most teachers also care about being appreciated and respected for the work they do.
 Respect for educators has a cultural component, which the Varkey Foundation has studied in a series of international surveys.
-One curious finding of the survey is that American high school teachers hold their profession in lower esteem than the general public does:
+One curious finding of their survey work is that American high school teachers tend to hold their own profession in lower esteem than the general public does:

 How to show appreciation for teachers